Tiny Ron Taylor: Sports career

 Taylor was drafted by the Seattle SuperSonics in the second round of the 1969 NBA draft, but never played in the NBA.
 Instead, he started playing in the American Basketball Association.
 He played for four teams from 1969 to 1972: the New York Nets and Washington Caps (1969–70); the Virginia Squires (1970–71); and the Pittsburgh Condors (1971–72).
 He played 75 of his 77 career games in his first season, 72 of them for the Nets.
 He scored 371 total points (4.8 ppg), 294 total rebounds (3.7 rpg), and 68 assists (0.9 apg).
 He also played some basketball in Austria before deciding to be an actor.

 Acting career

 When Taylor applied to the Screen Actors Guild, he learned that the name "Ron Taylor" was already in use by another actor.
 His acting teacher suggested he use "Tiny Ron", figuring that in a niche category populated by actors with such screen names as "André the Giant," the name "Tiny Ron" would stand out.

 Illness and death

 In 2016, Taylor stepped away from acting after being diagnosed with a brain tumor.
-He died in Santa Clarita on November 28, 2019, a week after his 72nd birthday.
+He died in Santa Clarita on November 28, 2019, a week after his 72nd birthday, 9 years to the day after co-actor, Leslie Nielsen.